jaredkrinke/log/content/posts/programming-languages/100-languages-14.md

 ## Rye
 * Very compact code
 * Surprisingly fast
-* Missing functional helpers, e.g. "sort by" -- it sounds like these are planned but not implemented

 ## Rexx
 * Logical operator for "exclusive or" is unfortunately the same as C's "logical and": `&&`